c-blake/bu/doc/mk1.md

   mk1 [optional-params] cmdStringWith%i%o

-A fast build tool for a special but common case when, for many pairs, just 1 inp makes just 1 out by just 1 rule.  file has back-to-back even-odd already quoted if necessary input-output pairs.
-If ages indicate updating, %[io] are interpolated into cmd.  mk1 only prints commands.
+A fast build tool for a special but common case when, for many pairs, just 1 inp makes just 1 out by just 1 rule.  file has back-to-back even-odd pathnames.
+If ages indicate updating, mk1 prints cmd with %[io] interpolated (with POSIX sh single quotes).
 To run, pipe to /bin/sh, xargs -n1 -P$(nproc)..
+E.g.:

-E.g.: touch a.x b.x; printf 'a.x\na.y\nb.x\nb.y\n' | mk1 'touch %o'
+  touch a.x b.x; printf 'a.x\na.y\nb.x\nb.y\n' | mk1 'touch %o'

 Ideally, save file somewhere & update that only if needed based on other